 Even moderate sleep deprivation has a significant impact on cognitive abilities.
 You’ve gotta be well-rested when you prep, or you’re just going to be wasting your time.

 Be driven.
 Be flexible.
 Be prepared.

-Be patient and flexible, but committed.
-You may have to postpone to a later test date if you aren’t making the progress you desired.
-Don’t be too hard on yourself if this happens— the majority of students I’m seeing hit the 170+ range on test day have either postponed to a later test date than they first signed up for OR they earned that score on a retake.
+Be patient and flexible but committed.
+You may have to postpone to a later test date if you aren’t making the desired progress.
+Don’t be too hard on yourself if this happens— the majority of students I’m seeing hit the 170+ range on test day have either postponed to a later test date then they first signed up for, OR they earned that score on a retake.